The quick answer

-The main process is deciding whether you are going to let a creditor (someone you own money) push you into insolvency, or whether you take charge and choose insolvency as the best outcome to solve your problem.
+The main process is deciding whether you are going to let a creditor (someone you owe money) push you into insolvency, or whether you take charge and choose insolvency as the best outcome to solve your problem.

 The simple fact is that no one sets out to become insolvent – it happens because the business does not make enough profit over time or the owners take out too much from the business.
 The latter happens a lot and is often caused by a downturn for example from the closure effects of Covid-19.

 In either case, it is not easy to ask for help, and who should you trust?
-The law is a minefield and there a number of unregulated advisers out there who say they can help, but can not.
+The law is a minefield and there are a number of unregulated advisers out there who say they can help, but can not.

 A good starting point is asking a good solicitor or accountant to point you in the direction of someone qualified, and most of the time a trusted adviser will send you to a Licensed Insolvency Practitioner like us.

 As Licensed Insolvency Practitioners, we are trained as well as carefully monitored to make sure we give sensible, supportive and impartial advice.

 We understand what can be achieved in the available timeframe that you have.
 We can save a lot of wasted time and heart ache (and often wasted fees).